Aller au contenu

 PORTUGAL TARGETS A HISTORICALLY LOW DEFICIT IN 2019

-Portugal's socialist government on Tuesday promised to achieve the lowest budget deficit in its history in 2019 while raising the pay of its civil servants and providing transport subsidies for families.
+Portugal's Socialist government pledged on Tuesday to achieve the lowest budget deficit in its history in 2019, while increasing the pay of its civil servants and providing transport subsidies for families.

-In its budget proposal, the government has set a deficit target of 0.2% of gross domestic product, (gdp), down from 0.7% expected this year, and hopes to achieve economic growth of 2.2%, just slightly lower than this year.
+In its draft budget, the government has set itself the target of a deficit representing 0.2% of gross domestic product, (GDP), compared with 0.7% expected this year, and hopes to achieve economic growth of 2.2%, just slightly less than this year.

-"It is a good budget that follows the road we have traced so far, of more growth, more employment and more equality," said Prime Minister Antonio Costa on Twitter.
+"It's a good budget that follows the road we've traced so far, of more growth, more jobs and more equality," said Prime Minister Antonio Costa on Twitter.

-Portugal's economy has rebounded strongly over the past three years since the socialists came to power after the debt crisis in 2011, driven by a rebound in exports, increased foreign investment and a jump in tourism and real estate.
+The Portuguese economy has rebounded strongly over the past three years since the Socialists came to power after the debt crisis in 2011, thanks to a rebound in exports, increased foreign investment and a surge in tourism and real estate.

-The government's 2019 budget proposal includes transportation subsidies for families living in the Lisbon and Porto regions, which are home to nearly half of the population in Portugal.
+The government's draft budget for 2019 includes transport subsidies for families living in the Lisbon and Porto regions, home to almost half of Portugal's population.

-The plan also calls for unblocking career advancement for civil servants for the first time since 2009, with salary increases and promotions to follow.
-Retirement pensions are also expected to rise faster than inflation in 2019.
+The plan also provides for the first unblocking of career advancement for civil servants since 2009, with pay rises and promotions to follow.
+Retirement pensions should also rise by more than inflation in 2019.

 The Minister of Finance Mario Centeno presented this draft budget to Parliament just before midnight on Monday.
 He is scheduled to hold a press conference on Tuesday morning to provide more details.

-Moody's announced on Friday that it was raising Portugal's credit rating to Baa3 with a stable outlook.
+Moody's announced on Friday that it was upgrading Portugal's credit rating to Baa3 with a stable outlook.

-Growth supports are strengthening and the external debt structure is improving, making Portugal's economy more resilient, the rating agency said.
+Growth supports are strengthening and the structure of external debt is improving, making Portugal's economy more resilient, the rating agency points out.

 VAP Consulting